 Enhanced Sensitivity of Neil1-/- Mice to Chronic UVB Exposure

-M Miral Dizdar, Marcus J. Calkins, Vladimir Vartanian, Guldal Kirkali, Amanda K. McCullough, R. S. Lloyd, Pawel Jaruga
+Pawel Jaruga, M Miral Dizdar, Marcus J. Calkins, Vladimir Vartanian, Amanda McCullough, R. S. Lloyd, Guldal Kirkali

-DNA base damage induced by oxidative stress and reactive oxygen species (ROS) are thought to be central mediators of ultraviolet light (UV)-induced carcinogenesis and skin aging.
-However, increased steady-state levels of ROS-induced DNA base damage have not been reported after chronic UV exposure.
-Accumulation of ROS-induced DNA base damage is governed by rates of lesion formation and repair.
-Repair is generally performed by the Base Excision Repair (BER) pathway, which is initiated by DNA glycosylases, such as 8-oxoguanine glycosylase and Nei-Endonuclease VIII-Like 1 (NEIL1).
-In the current study, UV light (UVB) was used to elicit protracted low- level ROS challenge in wild-type (WT) and Neil1-/- mouse skin.
-Relative to WT controls, Neil1-/- mice showed an increased sensitivity to tissue destruction from the chronic UVB exposure.
-Levels of several ROS-induced DNA lesions were measured including 4,6-diamino-5- formamidopyrimidine (FapyGua), 2,6-diamino-4-hydroxy-5-formamidopyrimidine (FapyAde), 8- hydroxyguanine (8-OH-Gua), 5,6-dihydroxyuracil (5,6-diOH-Ura) and thymine glycol (ThyGly).
-In WT mice, chronic UVB exposure led to increased steady-state levels of FapyGua, FapyAde, and ThyGly with no significant increases in 8-OH-Gua or 5,6-diOH-Ura.
-Interestingly, the DNA lesions that accumulated were all known substrates of NEIL1.
-Collectively, these data suggest that NEIL1-initiated repair of a subset of ROS-induced DNA base lesions may be insufficient during chronic UV exposure in mouse skin.
+Oxidative stress and oxidatively induced DNA base damage are central mediators of UV-induced carcinogenesis and skin aging.
+However, increased steady-state levels of oxidatively induced DNA base damage have not been reported after chronic UV exposure.
+Accumulation of oxidatively induced DNA base damage is governed by rates of lesion formation and repair in which repair is performed by the DNA base excision repair (BER) pathway.
+DNA glycosylases, such as 8-oxoguanine glycosylase (OGG1) and Nei-Endonuclease VIII-Like 1 (NEIL1) initiate BER.
+In the current study, UV light (UVB) was used to elicit protracted low-level of reactive oxygen species (ROS) challenge in wild-type (WT) and Neil1-/- mouse skin.
+Relative to WT controls, Neil1-/- mice showed an increased sensitivity to tissue destruction from chronic UVB exposure.
+Levels of several oxidatively induced DNA lesions were measured including 4,6-diamino-5-formamidopyrimidine (FapyGua), 2,6-diamino-4-hydroxy-5-formamidopyrimidine (FapyAde), 8-hydroxyguanine (8-OH-Gua), 5,6-dihydroxyuracil (5,6-diOH-Ura) and thymine glycol (ThyGly).
+In WT mice, chronic UVB exposure led to increased steady-state levels of FapyGua, FapyAde, and ThyGly, with no significant increases in 8-OH-Gua or 5,6-diOH-Ura.
+Interestingly, the DNA lesions that accumulated were all substrates of NEIL1.
+Collectively, these data suggest that NEIL1-initiated repair of a subset of oxidatively induced DNA base lesions may be insufficient during chronic UV exposure in mouse skin.

 , Calkins, M.